richard-mannion/eventstore-projection-tester/README.md

 ## Timing

 All events in Eventstore have a field called `created`.
 This field is used to process events in the correct order.
-To make this library simpler, the created is treated as a number that increments with eacj event added or emitted vie `emit` or `linkTo`.
+To make this library simpler, the created is treated as a number that increments with each event added or emitted vie `emit` or `linkTo`.
 This way you can calculate the expected value per event.